 Update on Coronavirus Resources:

-During these challenging times, Fordham University and Gabelli School services and resources remain operational to continue to support you remotely.
+During these challenging times, Fordham University and Gabelli School services and resources remain operational to continue to support you.
 Please do not hesitate to reach out to us should you have questions, concerns, or need guidance on your individual needs.
 Below are a few key offices available to further support you during this time, and detailed guidance from Office of International Services, Counseling and Psychological Services, and Health Services in light of COVID-19.

 Academic Advising and Student Engagement:

-The Graduate Advising team is available for continued remote support during this time.
+The Graduate Advising team has tailored and expanded our support to assist with your unique needs during this time.
 Please do not hesitate to reach out with any concerns, feedback, compliments about your transition to online coursework, or advising needs by email or schedule a Zoom meeting with us so we can support you.
 We are happy to help however we can during these challenging times.